 Chair: Hanna Trebesova (Nencki Institute of Experimental Biology, PAS, Warsaw, Poland)

-Symposium 10: Unraveling the Social Brain: how hierarchies, partners, and hormones shape rodents behavior
+Symposium 10: Unraveling the Social Brain: how hierarchies and partners, exogenous substances and hormones shape rodents behavior

 The symposium will explore the neural and molecular dynamics underlying social interactions in rodents.
 Hanna Hörnberg will open by examining molecular mechanisms behind social variability, emphasizing how interactions between freely-moving mice reveal social heterogeneity.
 Hanna Trebesova will then address the central amygdala’s role in sustaining social behavior, differentiating between circuits for initiating versus maintaining social contact.
 Jonathan P. Fadok will discuss how female dominance hierarchies impact stress resilience, showcasing rank-based neurobiological responses to social stressors.
 Finally, Alan Kania will reveal oxytocin’s role in promoting social behavior through medial prefrontal cortex interneurons, linking hormonal action to reward and anxiety networks.
 Together, these talks provide an in-depth look at the interplay of hierarchy, social partners, and hormonal modulation in shaping complex social behaviors.